Last updated: 25th of August 2022

 Intility has a legitimate business interest in in this processing activity.

 When you visit our headquarters in Schweigaards gate 39, Oslo, you are asked to sign in with full name and phone number, and to state the person you are visiting.
 The registration is confirmed with a SMS.
 You will be given a generic visitor badge which you must wear throughout your visit.
 The purpose of the registration is to notify the person you are visiting and for security reasons.
-The personal data will be depersonalized thirty (30) days after registering.
+We do not retain the the personal data collected.

 We have security measures in place at our offices, including CCTV and building access controls.
 The installation is done according to the Norwegian Data Protection Authority’s guidelines, and recordings are deleted after seven (7) days.